Five Fun Christmas Traditions in Spain

 The Three Maji enter central Sevilla on the eve of Epiphany, and shower the children with candy.
 Photo courtesy of Visit Sevilla.

 In Spain (and a few Latin American countries), Epiphany, or Three Kings Day, or Day of the Magi (Reyes Magos) is really the heart of the season’s celebration.
-Marking the arrival of the three kings bearing gifts for the infant child, the Dia de los Reyes festivities are all about gifts–and more candy!–for children.
+January 6, or the twelfth day of Christmas, marks the arrival of the three kings bearing gifts for the infant child, the Dia de los Reyes Magos festivities are all about gifts–and more candy!–for children.
 We were lucky to find ourselves in Sevilla to experience this unique holiday.

 The typical celebration starts with a procession on the evening of January 5, comprised of the three kings entering the town and tossing candy to the excited children lining the street.
 The Kings ride in on camels or brightly decorated floats, and are surrounded by dancers, music, and glittery decorations.
 The historic Three Kings Parade in Alcoy, Alicante, involves letters posted to the Three Wise Men by children, and gifts delivered up ladders to the balconies of apartments above.